rimsey1/docs/pages/connector-authentication/zendesk.md

 # Updating deprecated Zendesk webhooks

-Zendesk will soon depreciate HTTP targets within their API.
+Zendesk will soon deprecate HTTP targets within their API.
 To be compatible with this change, Cyclr has created new webhook methods that use webhooks instead of HTTP targets.
 As this is a Zendesk change, it means you have to replace these methods manually within your cycles.
 Information on Zendesk's deprecation of HTTP targets and conversion to webhooks can be found [here](https://support.zendesk.com/hc/en-us/articles/4408826284698-Announcing-the-deprecation-of-HTTP-targets-and-conversion-to-webhooks).

 ## Removing deprecated webhooks